-A ‘policy’ is the a collection of rules which govern a type of leave.
-With bob you can add as many holiday policies as you need for your organisation.
-Before we create a policy, a note on what types are.
+A policy is a collection of rules that govern a type of leave.
+With bob, you can add as many holiday policies as you need for your organization.

-Policy Types help bob to group policies when assigning and reporting on leave.
+Policy Types help bob group policies when assigning and reporting on leave.
 You can have as many policies per type as you like, but a person can only be assigned one type of policy at a time.
-This stops you assigning someone two holiday policies, for example.
-Some examples of policy types are: holiday, work from home and sick.
+This stops you from, for example, assigning someone two holiday policies.
+Examples of policy types include: holiday, work from home and sick.

 When creating a type, choose whether you want employees to accrue time off in days or hours.
 Employees will see the unit chosen here when viewing their Time Off.

-*Create your policy types first, then start adding policies to each type.
+When configuring Time Off policies, you should create your policy types first before adding policies to each type.

 Creating a Policy

-To add a policy, click the three dots next to the type you would like to add it under.
+To add a policy, click the three dots next to the desired policy type.

-The popup will take you through a series of steps will guide you through the process.
+The popup will take you through a series of steps to guide you through the process.